 Our Story

-Having stood witness to over a century of change on the Mississippi River’s storied shores—some subtle and some dramatic, some gentle and some turbulent—the Nicollet Island Inn is now one of the few buildings that remembers the earliest days of development on Minneapolis’s Nicollet Island.
+The Nicollet Island Inn is one of the few buildings that remembers the earliest days of development on Minneapolis’s Nicollet Island.

-The building that is now the Nicollet Island Inn was first constructed in 1893 as the Island Sash & Door Company.
+The building that is now the Nicollet Island Inn was first constructed in 1893 as the Island Sash & Door Company and has stood witness to over a century of change on the Mississippi River’s storied shores—some subtle and some dramatic, some gentle and some turbulent.
 Less than a year after the company first opened its doors, Nicollet Island was ravaged by what the Minneapolis Journal called “the worst fire Minneapolis ever saw.”
 Although the majority of the Island’s structures were devoured in flames, the Island Sash & Door Company survived and continued its operations until 1899.

 In the early 20th century, Minneapolis became the center of the worlds’ flour and grain milling industry, and the Nicollet Island Inn served as a home to several upstart end entrepreneurial milling companies.